notJust-dev/notjustdev/content/posts/2021-06-28-get-started-with-recoil-by-building-a-fantasy-app-in-react-native/index.md

 Theory aside, let's have a look at how we can integrate Recoil into a real project.

-We are going to build a Fantasy app, similar to the UEFA Games.
+We are going to build a [Fantasy sport](https://en.wikipedia.org/wiki/Fantasy_sport) app, similar to the [UEFA Games](https://gaming.uefa.com/en/uefaeuro2020fantasyfootball/create-team).
 Users will be able to create their dream team, by selecting the players from a list.

 The user stories of the app are: "As a user, I want to...